igaul/SkydivingDropzone/README.md

 ## Install and build
 	Note: You will need Apple hardware to run and test iPhone version.
 IPhone requires apps be installed from their app store.
-There are not current plans to release this app through the app store.
+This app is not currently published through the app store.
 Though this project is under MIT license, some products involved require accepting other terms and conditions.